-While HIT offers you many benefits, medical experts say it can also increase your risk of injury.
+While HIT can offer you many benefits, medical experts say it can also increase your risk of injury.
 High intensity training can cause you to push too far at too fast a pace, increasing your chance of injury.

-Several studies have found that 19% to 73% of HIT participants sustain injuries during training.
+Studies have found that 19% to 73% of HIT participants sustain injuries during training.
 The most common injuries are to the shoulder, lower back and knee.
-Most of these injuries are due to overuse and the person continuing to exercise even when he/she is fatigued.
+Most injuries are due to overuse and the person continuing to exercise even when he/she is fatigued.
 Once a person becomes fatigued, their form and technique in performing the exercise deteriorates, leading to injury.

 Some things you can do to help minimize your risk of injury from high intensity training, include:

 - Talk to your doctor before starting a HIT program.
-Tell your doctor exactly what your exercise routine will be, so your doctor can make sure you’re ready for that level of activity.
+Tell your doctor exactly what your exercise routine will be.
+Therefore, your doctor can make sure you’re ready for that level of activity.

-- Make sure your trainer is well trained in HIT form and technique (namely, training for a few years instead of a few days or weeks).
+- Ensure your trainer is well trained in HIT form and technique.
+Trainers should have a few years, instead of a few days or weeks, of training.

 - Know when your body is telling you enough is enough.
 There is a difference between muscle soreness and the pain from injury.
 Pain is your body’s way of telling you something is not right.

-- Don’t increase your activity level too quickly – that’s when overuse injuries can occur.
+- Don’t increase your activity level too quickly.
+Overuse injuries can occur.

 Foot Pain Is Not Normal during High Intensity Training

-Another way you can reduce your risk of injury from HIT is to wear custom orthotics like ezWalker® Custom Fit Orthotics, ezRunner® Custom Fit Orthotics or ezCycler® Breakway Fit Orthotics, depending upon the activity you’re performing during your high intensity training program.
-WalkEZStore custom orthotic devices are designed for each of your feet to ensure you receive maximum support of your feet’s arches.
-Our custom orthotics guide your feet into proper biomechanical position, correcting any imbalances in your feet to help increase your performance level and reduce pain during physical activity.
+Another way you can reduce your risk of injury from HIT is to wear custom orthotics like ezWalker® Custom Fit Orthotics.
+WalkEZStore custom orthotics are designed for each of your feet to ensure you receive maximum support of your feet’s arches.
+Our custom orthotics guide your feet into proper bio-mechanical position, correcting any imbalances in your feet to help increase your performance level and reduce pain during physical activity.
 Additionally, WalkEZStore custom orthotic devices reduce shock and stress on your feet and body while working out, helping to prevent injuries.